kxnxchukwu/fwi-fe-code-challenge/README.md

 > The `--ignore-optional` flag is added to skip installing
 > [cypress](https://www.cypress.io/) since it's a large download and isn't
 > required to complete the code challenge.
+If you want to use cypress after
+> completing the rest of the code challenge, you will need to run `yarn --force`
+> or `rm -rf node_modules && yarn`.

 #### Available Commands